othercat/screenresolution/README.md

 Just fetch the code via git clone github.com:othercat/screenresolution Then compile it with Xcode 4.

+I've also put the binary file that compiled from my Macbook Pro if someone doesnot want to compile the source

 ## Running

 There are three commands that this program supports: get, list